DesantBucie/korny/README.md

 ## Installation

-Original Kornshell is buggy, [Compile this fork](https://github.com/ksh93/ksh or use precompiled versions in [releases](https://github.com/DesantBucie/korny/releases)
+Original Kornshell is buggy, you can use it, but better [Compile this fork](https://github.com/ksh93/ksh) or use precompiled versions in [releases](https://github.com/DesantBucie/korny/releases)

 Change shell to kornshell: